horrible-dong/QTClassification/data/README.md

   ├── cifar10/
   ├── cifar100/
   ├── pets/
+  ├── imagenet/
-  └── imagenet/
+  └── your_dataset/
 ```

+Note that directory names are all _lowercase_.

 If you want to change the data root, please set the argument `--data_root`.